Prashant5ingh/Frontend/README.md

+## Test Frontend for deployment on vercel along with backend nodejjs

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.